 The diabetes research unit is a composed of an interdisciplinary team engaged in basic, translational and clinical diabetes research.

-Sara Alexanian, MD, is a clinical investigator involved in clinical trials comparing the efficacy of medications for diabetes in both the inpatient and outpatient setting.
-She also participates in quality and patient safety research projects within the endocrine section.
+Sara Alexanian, MD, is a clinician with a focus on the inpatient management of diabetes.
+She engages in quality and patient safety research projects related to inpatient diabetes and other areas within the endocrine section.

 Devin Steenkamp, MBChB, is a clinical investigator focusing on facilitating, collaborating and supervising research efforts that have translational impact in understanding the pathophysiological underpinnings of atypical diabetes phenotypes with a focus on atypical presentations of type 1 and monogenic diabetes phenotypes.
 He is particularly interested in exploring the physiology of patients with type 1 diabetes, and is currently using mixed meal tolerance tests to better characterize this patient population.